sister-software/keywork/docs/examples/hello-world.md

 ### Using the `IsomorphicFetchEvent` object

-When defining a route's `RouteRequestHandler` callback, you have access to an [`IsomorphicFetchEvent`](/modules/events/classes/IsomorphicFetchEvent) that contains information about the request.
+When defining a route's `RequestHandler` callback, you have access to an [`IsomorphicFetchEvent`](/modules/events/classes/IsomorphicFetchEvent) that contains information about the request.

 In this example, let's use `IsomorphicFetchEvent` to return information about where the request originated: